martinboller/greenbone-gmp-scripts/README.md

 ----

 ## Latest changes ##
+### 2024-04-02 - create tags and list tags
+- Creates tags and assigns the to resources.
+- Filters are evaluated at creation time, so new reports from the same task created after script is run won't be tagged.
+Would've been nice if they were re-evaluated at regular intervals.

 ### 2024-04-01 - Additional scripts and further details from list-*
 - list-users, list-groups, list-roles are new.